rizasal/rizasal.github.io/about.md

 Hi,

 I'm Riza Salahuddin.
 Currently working as a Full-Stack Engineer with Vue, Node and Python.
 I paint, code and hack away on things.
-Feel free to reach out at @_riza_sal on twitter.
+Feel free to reach out on [twitter](https://twitter.com/_riza_sal).